amyxchen3/EDA-Final/README.md

 ## Getting Started
 1. Clone this repository
 2. Download "recent-grads.csv".
 This is the dataset we used for this project
-3. Download "EDA Final Notebook" to view our analysis
+3. Download "Final EDA Notebook" to view our analysis

 ## Directories